 One thing that interests me is this one: A Dutch set of betel leaves container (Dutch tepak sirih (betel leaves container) set).
 “Sirih” (see-reeh) is betel leaves/leaf, and “tepak” is a container specifically for betel leaves and nuts, reserved for special ceremonies and weddings.

-I couldn’t find better angle for the image above, I’m so sorry ?
+I couldn’t find better angle for the image above, I’m so sorry.

 For me, the Dutch set is interesting because it’s using glasses and the design looks like heavily influenced from the Western world.
 Most tepak sirih in Asia countries are made from things provided abundantly around — fibres weave, brass, bronze, wood, and silver.
 Glass was super scarce at that time and maybe it entered Southeast Asia culture when the Europeans came ?
 Back then, it was super expensive, so I’m not so sure if glass tepak sirih was a common thing.
 I presumed it might be reserved for the ultra rich or royals.